ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 **Questions:**

-Write a summary (max 800 words) on "Evolution of card fraud" in which you answer at least the following questions:
+Write a summary (max 700 words) on "Evolution of card fraud" in which you answer **at least** the following questions:

 - What kinds of card fraud exist?
     - How does card fraud type prevalence differ geographically?